CosmosDB/labs/dotnet/labs/05-build_net_app.md

    > We are now going to implement a sample query to make sure our client connection code works.

-### Execute a Query against Cosmos DB Using ReadItemAsync
+## Read a single Document in Azure Cosmos DB Using ReadItemAsync

-_ReadItemAsync allows a single item to be retrieved from Cosmos DB by its ID_
+_ReadItemAsync allows a single item to be retrieved from Cosmos DB by its ID._ In Azure Cosmos DB, this is the most efficient method of reading a single document.

 1. Locate the using block within the **Main** method: